-Property Description Brush Type Allows you to select between one of the following brush types: Solid Vector Brush: Creates vector shapes filled with a solid colour.
+Allows you to select between one of the following brush types:

+- Solid Vector Brush: Creates vector shapes filled with a solid colour.
 Makes artwork lightweight, scalable and easy to tweak.
-Since this kind of brush can only create solid colour shapes, solid vector brushes have a limited set of options including size, roundness, angle, centerline smoothing and contour smoothing.
-Textured Vector Brush: Creates vector shapes filled with a texture.
+Since this kind of brush can only create solid colour shapes, solid vector brushes have a limited set of options including size, roundness, angle, centerline smoothing and contour smoothing. - Textured Vector Brush: Creates vector shapes filled with a texture.
 This gives you access to bitmap brush tips, paper textures, transparency and several other options.

-NOTE This option is not available when working on a bitmap layer.
+This option is not available when working on a bitmap layer.
 With bitmap layers, brushes are always textured, and textured brush options are always available.

+Brush Tip Library

+Brush Type

-Brush Tip Library This is where you select the shape of the brush tip.
+This is where you select the shape of the brush tip.
 By default it is round.
 Note that some tips are designed to have semitransparent areas, even when the maximum brush opacity is set to 100%.

 To create a custom brush tip, you must prepare the file ahead of time, either in Harmony or in a third-party software, such as Adobe Photoshop.
 Colour is not supported and transparency is not supported in the traditional sense.
 Black appears as 100% opaque, white appears as 100% transparent and all the shades of grey in between appear as varying degrees of semitransparency.
 A range of file formats are supported-.jpeg, .png, .tif, .psd, .tga to name a few.
 Alpha channels are disregarded on import.
-It is recommended that your file be between 100 x 100 pixels and 400 x 400 pixels.
+It is recommended that your file be between $100 \times 100$ pixels and $400 \times 400$ pixels.

 You can also import brush tips that you exported from Harmony, so you can share them with colleagues.

-Minimum and Maximum Size The minimum and maximum sizes of your drawing tool produce the thick and thin effect on your stroke.
-This works with the pressure sensitivity of a pen tablet. • Maximum Size: Defines the maximum width of the stroke. • Minimum Size: Defines the minimum width of the stroke in relation to and as a percentage of the maximum size.
-NOTE Setting the Minimum Size value to 100% eliminates the possibility of creating width variation on your stroke.
-In other words, you would be forcing a uniform line width using the Maximum Size value.
-If you check this option, the size of the brush will be adjusted to the position the camera on the z-axis.
-This means that if the camera is zoomed in on the scene, the brush will be proportionally smaller so that it appears the same such that rendered image.
-Likewise, if the camera is zoomed out, the brush will be proportionally bigger.
-Roundness and Angle The Roundness and Angle parameters allow you to change the shape and orientation of the tip.
+Minimum and Maximum Size

+The minimum and maximum sizes of your drawing tool produce the thick and thin effect on your stroke.
+This works with the pressure sensitivity of a pen tablet.

+- Maximum Size: Defines the maximum width of the stroke. - Minimum Size: Defines the minimum width of the stroke in relation to and as a percentage of the maximum size.

+You can control the size properties by clicking on the arrow button on right and the dialog box will appear as shown below.

+- Pressure: Allows you to apply more pressure and increases the size of the brush.
+You can check the box to invert this behaviour. - Tilt: Allows you to tilt the pen closer to tablet for a bigger stroke.
+You can check the box to invert this behaviour. - Speed: Allows you to reduce the size of the stroke by drawing at a fast speed.
+You can check the box to invert this behaviour. - Speed Sensitivity: A slider is used to control how fast must the stroke be drawn to reach the minimum value. - Taper: Allows you to reduce the value of a property at the start or the end of each stroke.
+The value can be expressed using two options: Distance and Percentage.
+Distance is selected by default.
+For example: A taper of 200 will be the same length as the width (diameter) of a stroke that has its size set at 200.

+You can enable Start and End Tapering option individually.

+- Start Taper: When distance is selected as a Taper value, the effect of start taper can be visualized as the stroke is drawn. - End Taper: When distance or percentage is selected as a Taper value, the effect of end taper can be visualized once the stroke is complete and vectorized as the length is unknown until the stroke is complete.